wp-plugins/author-list/Readme.txt

 For More Information : http://buffercode.com/project/author-list/

 == Changelog ==
+= 2.1 =
+* Admin can able to select the role based filter.

 = 2.0 =
 * Bug fixes
 * Added recent 5 post to author popup.